 Still, good luck to them, if you have got the money, someone will take it from you..

 Good times for a few dealers who are making a lot of money out of it, they buy 3 million dollar houses and call them "the house that slabbed coins built".

 Good times for the coin grading companies, who are making a lot of money out of it.

 The American coin grading system from MS 62 through MS70 is a ridiculous exercise in hair splitting, pandering to a bunch of pie-eyed morons with zero knowledge being spoon fed whilst on an ego trip.

 I challenge anyone to show me the difference in coins graded MS 65 or above.

 There is virtually none, certainly nothing a normal person could notice, but their is a big price difference.

 As more coins are slabbed, as they are being rapidly, the price will drop, especially for the more common dates after the 1930s.

 Also, try taking your slabbed coins back to where you bought them and getting most of your money back, absolutely no chance...

-You bet they won't, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.
+You bet they won't be interested, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.

 cannot in good conscience, try to hang people with slabbed examples of

 common date pre-decimal coins or decimal coins, even though they

 more money than they need and yes, I am both jealous and fascinated by